HeimdallTheAllSeeing/Environmental-AI-Test/README.md

 - Timeout settings
 - Instruction prompts

-## Hackathon Legacy

-This project demonstrates the evolution from a rapid prototype developed during a time-constrained hackathon environment to a cleaned, production-ready multi-agent system.
-The original team collaboration focused on environmental awareness through technology, and this refined version showcases:

-- **Clean Architecture**: Well-organized agent separation of concerns
-- **Scalable Design**: Modular components that can be extended
-- **Production Practices**: Proper configuration management and security
-- **Documentation**: Comprehensive setup and usage instructions

 ## Future Enhancements

 The current implementation provides a foundation for expansion across multiple environmental categories: